chris-cozy/connectX-GUI/README.md

 # connectXGui: connect 4 with a twist  🎮
 <h2>Description</h2>
 My ConnectX project.
-It's similar to Connect5 but customizable.
-With this project, the user has control over board customization.
-The implementation makes use of the Model View Controller schema, as well as JavaSwing in order to produce a GUI for playing.
+It's similar to Connect5 but customizable, the user has control over board customization.
+Instead of being played through the terminal, this version's implementation makes use of the Model View Controller schema, as well as JavaSwing in order to produce a GUI for playing.
 There are two implementations for this project, labeled GameBoard and GameBoardMem.
 The difference between them is the memory efficiency of the program.
 <br>
 GameBoard makes use of a 2D char array for implementation.
 <br>